 I'm an Assistant Professor of economics at Wageningen University in the Netherlands.
-My research is focussed on the economics of climate policy and on answering questions such as
+My research is focussed on the economics of climate change mitigation and on answering questions such as

-``How do owners of stocks of fossil fuels respond to imperfectly implemented climate policy?''; ``What instruments can policy makers use to reduce emissions and support technological
+``How do coal producers respond to changes in the price of coal?''; ``What is the impact of large-scale plantations on local livelihoods in Africa?''; ``What instruments can policy makers use to reduce emissions and support technological

 The role of standards in environmental policy and eco-innovation

 With Herman Vollebergh, I've published a paper in Review of Environmental Economics and Policy

 on the role of standards in environmental policy and eco-innovation.
 We argue that economists

 tend to have a too narrow view on standards and that standards have significantly contributed to eco-innovations.
 Did I wet your appetite?
 Read the full paper here [WP version]